chase-lsc/Chase-Test-Docs/docs/glossary.md

 **Visual Basic for Applications (VBA)** – a Visual Basic implementation developed by Microsoft and intended for Microsoft Office applications.
 VBA is used to create Macros or small programs that perform tasks within a Microsoft Office application.

 **Macro** – a VBA-based feature of Excel that can record and play back a user’s Excel steps.
 It can be created, edited and run by a user as many times as needed.

+**Delimited format** - with a character such as a comma (,).
+This character is called the field delimiter.

+**Dialogue box** - also called a dialog.
+It commonly find in Window operating system.
+It asks the users to choose the option